History of slavery in the Muslim world: Slave trade

 13th-century slave market in Yemen.

 Bernard Lewis writes: "In one of the sad paradoxes of human history, it was the humanitarian reforms brought by Islam that resulted in a vast development of the slave trade inside, and still more outside, the Islamic empire."
 He notes that the Islamic injunctions against the enslavement of Muslims led to the massive importation of slaves from the outside.
 According to Patrick Manning, Islam by recognizing and codifying slavery seems to have done more to protect and expand slavery than the reverse.

 The 'Arab' slave trade was part of the broader 'Islamic' slave trade.
 Bernard Lewis writes that "polytheists and idolaters were seen primarily as sources of slaves, to be imported into the Islamic world and molded-in Islamic ways, and, since they possessed no religion of their own worth the mention, as natural recruits for Islam."
 Patrick Manning states that religion was hardly the point of this slavery.
 Also, this term suggests comparison between Islamic slave trade and Christian slave trade.
 Propagators of Islam in Africa often revealed a cautious attitude towards proselytizing because of its effect in reducing the potential reservoir of slaves.

 Dhows were used to transport goods and slaves to Oman.

 In the 8th century, Africa was dominated by Arab-Berbers in the north: Islam moved southwards along the Nile and along the desert trails.
 One supply of slaves was the Solomonic dynasty of Ethiopia which often exported Nilotic slaves from their western borderland provinces.
 Native Muslim Somali sultanates exported slaves as well as the Sultanate of Adal.
 According to Al-Maqrizi, Sultan Jamal ad-Din sold numerous Amhara into slavery as far away as Greece and India after a victorious military campaign.
 Historian Ulrich Braukämper states that these works of Islamic historiography, while demonstrating the influence and military presence of the Adal sultanate in southern Ethiopia, tend to overemphasize the importance of military victories that at best led to temporary territorial control in regions such as Bale.
 They nevertheless demonstrate Adal's strong impact in this hotly contested frontier province The supply of European slaves came from Muslim outposts in Europe such as Fraxinetum.

 Up until the early 18th century, the Crimean Khanate maintained a massive slave trade with the Ottoman Empire and the Middle East.
-Between 1530 and 1780, there were almost certainly one million and quite possibly as many as 1.25 million white, European Christians enslaved by the Muslims of the Barbary Coast of North Africa.
+Robert Davis estimated that certainly one million and quite possibly as many as 1.25 million Europeans were captured by the Muslim pirates of the Barbary Coast of North Africa, between 1530 and 1780.
+However, other historians such as Peter Earle and John Wright have questioned Robert Davis' estimates.